Utkarsh-Parekh/Tasks-App-Flutter/README.md

 # Tasks App - Flutter & Firebase

-* Source Code available in Master Branch.

 ## Overview 📙
-Welcome to the DailyTasks App using Flutter.The main purpose of this project is to demonstarate Flutter developement with Firebase integration to perfrom featuring full CRUD operations to make daily TaskList.
+Welcome to the fully functional DailyTasks App using Flutter.The main purpose of this project is to demonstarate Flutter developement with Firebase integration(**Firebase Authentication & Firestore Database**) to perfrom featuring full CRUD operations to make daily TaskList.

 ## Dependencies 📦️
 [firebase_core](https://pub.dev/packages/firebase_core) - Firebase Core API, which enables connecting to Firebase apps.